lnformbu/aws-terraform-two-tier/README.md

 - **Executes the Approved Plan** – Ensures only the changes reviewed in `terraform plan` are applied.

 Terraform may ask for confirmation before proceeding.
 Type **`yes`** to finalize the deployment.

+---

+# Verification Steps in AWS Console

+To confirm that your VPC and network resources are correctly configured, follow these steps:

+## 1. Verify VPC and Subnets

+- Go to **AWS Console → VPC Dashboard**
+  - Check if the VPC (`lenon-2-tier-vpc`) exists.
+  - Ensure that both public and private subnets are created.

+## 2. Check Subnet Association

+- Go to **AWS Console → RDS → Subnet Groups**
+  - Look for `lenon-2-tier-db-sub`.
+  - Ensure it has two private subnets (`lenon-2-tier-pvt-sub-1` & `lenon-2-tier-pvt-sub-2`).

+## 3. Verify Route Table and Internet Gateway

+- Go to **AWS Console → VPC → Route Tables**
+  - Ensure public subnets are associated with a route table that has a route to the Internet Gateway (`lenon-2-tier-igw`).
+  - Private subnets should not have direct internet access.

+## 4. Check Security Groups

+- Go to **AWS Console → EC2 → Security Groups**
+  - Ensure that:
+    - `lenon-2-tier-ec2-sg` allows inbound **HTTP (80)** and **SSH (22)** traffic.
+    - `lenon-2-tier-db-sg` allows **MySQL (3306)** connections only from EC2 instances inside the VPC.

+## 5. Confirm DB Parameter Group

+- Go to **AWS Console → RDS → Parameter Groups**
+  - If using `default.mysql5.7`, check if it exists.
+  - If using a custom parameter group, ensure it’s created and assigned to the RDS instance.